skytap/docker-machine-driver-skytap/README.md

 You can optionally setup keys for the user ahead of time.
 To configure SSH access with the insecure keypair, place the public key into the ~/.ssh/authorized_keys file for the user.
 Note that OpenSSH is very picky about file permissions.
 Therefore, make sure that ~/.ssh has 0700 permissions and the authorized keys file has 0600 permissions.

 Password-less sudo
 The Docker installation requires password-less sudo.
-Configure it (usually using visudo) to allow passwordless sudo for the SSH user.
+Configure it (usually using `visudo`) to allow password-less sudo for the SSH user.
 This can be done with the following line at the end of the configuration file:

-{user} ALL=(ALL) NOPASSWD: ALL
+  `{user} ALL=(ALL) NOPASSWD: ALL`

 VM credentials
 The Skytap provider will retrieve the password for the SSH user from the VM metadata.
 You must store the username and password with the VM.
 See [VM Credentials](http://help.skytap.com/#VM_Settings_Credentials.html) for more information.